May-NweThiri/May-NweThiri/README.md

-Hi, I’m May  👋
+Hi, I am May !!
-I am a computer science graduate with a strong passion for exploring and applying cutting-edge techniques to solve real-world problems.
-My primary interests lie in data analysis, machine learning, and programming.

-As a quick learner, I thrive on tackling new challenges in dynamic and creative environments...

-I am a collaborative team player, adaptable to new situations, and enjoy solving complex problems efficiently.

-Currently, I am focused on expanding my expertise in data analysis, programming, machine learning, and deep learning.
-I actively explore new methodologies and work on projects to enhance my skills and practical knowledge.

-I’m eager to contribute to meaningful projects and gain hands-on experience that pushes my boundaries while delivering value.
+I’m a recent graduate in Digital Business and Data Science with hands-on experience in machine learning, NLP, and business analytics.
+I’ve built scalable ML pipelines, analyzed over 560K customer reviews for sentiment, and created real-time dashboards to visualize insights.

+With a background in leadership as a former general manager, I bring strong teamwork, problem-solving, and cost optimization skills to technical projects.
+I’m passionate about combining data science and software engineering to develop impactful, efficient solutions.

+I’m currently looking for opportunities as a Software Engineer, Data Scientist, or ML Engineer where I can grow my skills and contribute to meaningful projects.

 ![Coding Animation](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExbmR5N2Y0OG05bmZyejA4enNvc3RmY25vc2JxYmphem5tbDB5cXhmcyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/LMcB8XospGZO8UQq87/giphy.gif)